AmritShetra/Brunel-Sensors/README.md

 * I've used [this guide](https://rsjazz.wordpress.com/2016/06/01/raspberry-pi-unleashed-setup-the-grovepi/) to download the necessary software and drivers, so that it can use the GrovePi+ sensors.
 * Use the command "curl -kL dexterindustries.com/update_grovepi | bash" to update the software.
 * Use the command "pip install -r requirements.txt" to install the packages used in the project.
+* When I installed packages, I usually had to use "sudo python -m pip install ___ " with __ being the package name.
+* In the case of "matplotlib", there was a "MemoryError" which meant I had to use the command "sudo python -m pip --no-cache-dir install matplotlib".

 ### Using the project
 * Each time you open a new terminal window, you should need to type "source ~/.profile" and "workon py3cv3" to access the virtual environment that holds Python3 and OpenCV - this is also mentioned in the first guide linked above!